autowarefoundation/autoware.universe/control/vehicle_cmd_gate/README.md

 ## Assumptions / Known limits

-`use_external_emergency_stop` is true by default, as it is assumed that an external module will instruct emergency stop.
+The parameter `use_external_emergency_stop` (true by default) enables an emergency stop request from external modules.
-Also, the `~/input/external_emergency_stop_heartbeat` topic is required for the external module's health monitoring.
+This feature requires a `~/input/external_emergency_stop_heartbeat` topic for health monitoring of the external module, and the vehicle_cmd_gate module will not start without the topic.
-If you don't use this, set `use_external_emergency_stop` to false.
+The `use_external_emergency_stop` parameter must be false when the "external emergency stop" function is not used.